gypsydave5/gypsydave5.github.io/_posts/2014-11-12-java-java-java.md

 But after a week of Java, and a week helping out with [Node] at Makers, getting my hands back on Ruby was lke coming home.
-How do I feel after experiencing my first [strongly typed] [compiled] programming language?
+How do I feel after experiencing my first [strongly typed], [compiled] programming language?
 Overall I'm OK.
 I learned a lot about [design patterns] and the [SOLID] principles - chiefly about where they're from.
 A lot of the language about interfaces makes a lot more sense when you're building an interface seperately